zxpsuper/qrcode-with-logos/README.md

 ## Questions or advise

-If you have some question or advise, you can send me a E-mail(zxpscau@163.com).
+If you have some question or advise, you can send me a E-mail(zxpscau@163.com) or open an [issue](https://github.com/zxpsuper/qrcode-with-logos/issues/new).